peterkuma/aquarius-time/README.md

 ## Date

-Date is a list containing numbers or numpy arrays in the following order:
+Date is a `list` containing numbers or instances of `numpy.ndarray` in the following order:

 0. Calendar (see Calendar below) (int8).
 1. Year (int32).